- Home

 Provides appropriate supporting documentation from a licensed professional.

-Students requesting an emotional support animal accommodation in housing must submit a Disability Services Application and supporting documentation to the Office of Accessibility and Accommodations.
+Students requesting an emotional support animal accommodation in housing must submit an Application for Accommodations and supporting documentation to the Office of Accessibility and Accommodations.

 The documentation should: